humnasul/humnasul/README.md

 ## Hello World <3 👩‍💻
 ### I'm Humna Sultan!
 I'm a computer science major and information systems minor at Stevens Institute of Technology 🦆
+#### I plan to pursue my master's in machine learning at Stevens Institute of Technology, expected graduation May 2027
-🎉 **I've accepted an offer to be a software engineering intern at Prudential Financial during Summer 2025!**
+🎉 **I'm currently a software engineering intern at Prudential Financial during Summer 2025!**
+I've joined the payment systems platform team, specializing in cloud computing.
+-
 I have always been interested in technology and it is a huge part of my life!
 I'm super excited to enter the industry and apply my skills to causes that I am passionate about 💜
 I'm a huge advocate for women in STEM, accessibility to learn about STEM, and inclusive leadership!

 ---

-**My languages: Java, Python, JavaScript, HTML, CSS, Scheme, C++, C, LEGv8, ARMv8, OCaml, LaTeX, R, Groovy, Erlang 😊**
+**My languages: Java, Python, JavaScript, HTML, CSS, Scheme, C++, C, LEGv8, ARMv8, OCaml, LaTeX, R, Groovy, Erlang, Bash 😊**
-**Working On Proficiency In... : SQL, Bash**
+**Working On Proficiency In... : SQL, AWS**
 - 🤭 Attended the Grace Hopper Celebration 2024 and Harvard WECode 2025 In-Person!
-- 😝 I am President of Stevens Women in Computer Science (SWiCS) and have been for over a year and am super excited for all that we will accomplish !
+- 😝 I am President of Stevens Women in Computer Science (SWiCS) and have been for over a year - I helped organize Stevens' first student-run hackathon (Quack Hacks 2025) and the first ever Women's Gala !
-- 🚀 Did summer research with Stevens Institute of Technology's Department of Physics that focuses on making satellite image processing more efficient using machine learning and neural networks!
+- 🚀 Did summer research in 2024 with Stevens Institute of Technology's Department of Physics that focuses on making satellite image processing more efficient using machine learning and neural networks!
 Advisor: [Professor Knut Stamnes](https://www.stevens.edu/profile/kstamnes)
-- 🌱 I’m currently learning more about the Linux infrastructure and applications!
+- 🌱 I’m currently learning more about the applications of machine learning and cloud computing!
 - 🤩 I'm working on my problem solving skills everyday through consistently doing different programming challenges, reading books, etc. !
-- 👾 Organizations: Society of Women Engineers, Women Who Code, Rewriting The Code, Encouraging Women Across All Borders, IEEE
+- 👾 Organizations: Society of Women Engineers, Women Who Code, Girls Who Code, Rewriting The Code, Encouraging Women Across All Borders, IEEE

 ---